acising/KellectAgent-Windows/README.md

 | TinyXML-2                   | v2             | https://github.com/leethomason/tinyxml2       |
 | librdkafka                  | v1.6           | https://github.com/edenhill/librdkafka        |

-The development of kellect  depends on the Clion, but the compilation depends on the MSVC compiler.
-The software and versions used for development are shown as blew:
+The development of KellectAgent mainly depends on the Clion development tool, and the compilation mainly depends on the MSVC compiler.
+The software and versions used for development are shown in the table below:

 | Tool Name     | Version  |
 |---------------|-----|